 On June 18, 2014, a group of institutional investors filed a civil complaint in the Supreme Court of the State of New York, New York County, against Wells Fargo Bank, in its capacity as trustee under 276 residential mortgage backed securities ("RMBS") trusts, which was later amended on July 18, 2014, to increase the number of trusts to 284 RMBS trusts.
 On November 24, 2014, the plaintiffs filed a motion to voluntarily dismiss the state court action without prejudice.
 That same day, a group of institutional investors filed a civil complaint in the U.S. District Court for the Southern District of New York (the "District Court") against Wells Fargo Bank alleging claims against the bank in its capacity as trustee for 274 RMBS trusts (the "Complaint").
 In December 2014, the plaintiffs' motion to voluntarily dismiss their original state court action was granted.
 As with the prior state court action, the Complaint is one of six similar complaints filed contemporaneously against RMBS trustees (Deutsche Bank, Citibank, HSBC, Bank of New York Mellon and US Bank) by a group of institutional investor plaintiffs.
-The Complaint against Wells Fargo Bank alleges that the trustee caused losses to investors and asserts causes of action based upon, among other things, the trustee's alleged failure to (i) enforce repurchase obligations of mortgage loan sellers for purported breaches of representations and warranties. (ii) notify investors of alleged events of default purportedly caused by breaches by mortgage loan servicers and (iii) abide by appropriate standards of care following alleged events of default.
+The Complaint against Wells Fargo Bank alleges that the trustee caused losses to investors and asserts causes of action based upon, among other things, the trustee's alleged failure to (i) enforce repurchase obligations of mortgage loan sellers for purported breaches of representations and warranties, (ii) notify investors of alleged events of default purportedly caused by breaches by mortgage loan servicers and (iii) abide by appropriate standards of care following alleged events of default.
 Relief sought includes money damages in an unspecified amount, reimbursement of expenses, and equitable relief.
 Other cases alleging similar causes of action have been filed against Wells Fargo Bank and other trustees in the same court by RMBS investors in these and other transactions, and these cases have been consolidated before the same judge.
+A similar case was filed in New York state court by a different investor.
 On January 19, 2016, an order (the "Jan.
-19 Order") was entered in connection with the Complaint in which the District Court declined to exercise jurisdiction over 261 trusts at issue in the Complaint; the District Court also allowed the plaintiffs to file amended complaints, and three amended complaints have been filed.
-On March 28, 2016, certain plaintiffs filed a new complaint in the state court in San Francisco, California, with regard to the trusts that had been dismissed in the Jan.
-19 Order.
-Motions to dismiss all of the actions are pending.
+19 Order") was entered in connection with the Complaint in which the District Court declined to exercise jurisdiction over 261 trusts at issue in the Complaint; the District Court also allowed plaintiffs to file amended complaints if they so choose, and three amended complaints have been filed.
+On March 28, 2016, plaintiffs filed a new complaint in state court in San Francisco with regard to the trusts that had been dismissed in the District Court's January 19 Order; that action was dismissed on September 28, 2016, and the state court in San Francisco held that any claims relating to the trusts at issue must be filed in New York state court.
+Motions to dismiss all of the federal actions are pending.

-There can be no assurances as to the outcome of the litigation, or the possible impact of the litigation on the trustee or the RMBS trusts.
+There can be no assurances as to the outcome of any of the foregoing litigation, or the possible impact of such litigation on Wells Fargo Bank as trustee or on the RMBS trusts.
 However, Wells Fargo Bank denies liability and believes that it has performed its obligations under the RMBS trusts in good faith, that its actions were not the cause of any losses to investors, and that it has meritorious defenses, and it intends to contest the plaintiffs' claims vigorously.